svbygoibear/svbygoibear/README.md

 ## Well, hello ✨
 My name is Simone.
 Chamo-me Simone.
 I am a fullstack engineer with a passion for solving real-world issues, building tools, and figuring out tough problems.
 My experience spans cross-continental banking and finance, IOT solutions, streaming & cross-domain applications, consulting, and product development.
 I like to understand how things work, take them apart, and put them back together better than I found them in the first place.

+Currently I help co-oraganize [DevOps Lisbon](https://www.meetup.com/devops-lisbon/?eventOrigin=event_home_page), enjoy public speaking and connecting people together to share cross-domain knowledge.
+I believe that SWE and SRE should _never_ be in silo spaces from each other, and I love breaking down the barriers that exists.

 ### AboutMe.js
 ```js
 const svbygoibear = {